Minister Hutchings highlights budget investments to make life more affordable

 To make life more affordable, Budget 2023 delivers the new Grocery Rebate, offering targeted inflation relief for 11 million Canadians and families who need it most with up to an additional $467 for eligible couples with children; an additional $234 for single Canadians without children; and an additional $225 for seniors, on average.
 The government is also taking action to crack down on junk fees and predatory lending, lower credit card transaction fees for small businesses, and help Canadians keep more money in their pockets.

-To strengthen Canada's universal public health care system, the budget delivers $198.3 billion, including $6.189 billion in Saskatchewan, to reduce backlogs, expand access to family health services, and ensure provinces and territories can provide the high-quality and timely health care Canadians expect and deserve.
+To strengthen Canada's universal public health care system, the budget delivers $198.3 billion, including $331 million in Yukon, to reduce backlogs, expand access to family health services, and ensure provinces and territories can provide the high-quality and timely health care Canadians expect and deserve.
 Budget 2023 also introduces the new Canadian Dental Care Plan to help up to 9 million Canadians and ensure no Canadian has to choose between taking care of their health and paying their bills at the end of the month.

 To build Canada's clean economy, the budget makes transformative investments to fight climate change and create new opportunities for Canadian businesses and workers.
 This includes significant measures that will deliver cleaner and more affordable energy, support investments in our communities, and create well-paying jobs.